brucebarrera/brucebarrera.github.io/_posts/2025-04-05-zero-shot-image-classification-using-c#-clip-onnx-runtime.md

 These probabilities are hypothetical, assuming the model identifies the giraffe as the most prominent object, followed by the elephant, and the jeep car as less dominant in the scene.

-### Image Description
-The image `savanna_scene.jpg` is a 224x224 RGB image depicting:
-- A giraffe standing on the left side, with its neck extended upward.
-- An elephant in the center-right, facing slightly to the left.
-- A jeep car parked in the background on the right, with a green body and visible wheels.
-- The background is a savanna landscape with dry grass and a clear sky.

 ### Notes
 - **Model Availability**: The `clip.onnx` model is hypothetical.
 In practice, you'd need to export a pre-trained CLIP model (e.g., from PyTorch) to ONNX format.
 - **Text Embeddings**: The `GetTextEmbeddings` method is a placeholder.
 In a real implementation, you'd use CLIP's text encoder to generate embeddings for the labels.
 - **Image Preprocessing**: The preprocessing follows CLIP's standard normalization.
-Ensure the image is 224x224 pixels and normalized correctly.
+Ensure the image is 720x480 pixels and normalized correctly.
 - **Unit Tests**: The tests assume the model and image files exist.
 For real testing, you'd need to mock the ONNX model or use a test image.
 - **Dependencies**: Ensure `Microsoft.ML.OnnxRuntime` is installed via NuGet (`dotnet add package Microsoft.ML.OnnxRuntime`).
 - **Running Tests**: Use `dotnet test` to run the xUnit tests.